AIS CONFERENCE PROPOSAL DEADLINE EXTENDED TO JUNE 15

 The Association for Interdisciplinary Studies (formerly Association for Integrative Studies) is an interdisciplinary professional organization founded in 1979 to promote the interchange of ideas among scholars and administrators in all of the arts and sciences on intellectual and organizational issues related to furthering integrative studies.
-Incorporated as a non-profit educational association in the State of Ohio, it has an international membership.
+Incorporated as a non-profit educational association in the State of Michigan, it has an international membership.

 We provide online information about the Association and to further connections among its members and others involved in interdisciplinary scholarship, programs, and teaching.
 The Association welcomes your comments and suggestions.